 Thanks to him I learned that magic is a human connection not just tricking people or confusing them.
 Magic is the art of entertainment.

 Magic is an Art, to get to a high level requires years and years of sacrifice and practice.
-For me a great magician must be prepared and perfectly organised before the performance.
-However, there is a flip side of magic coin, things cannot go 100% as planned.
-We are human, or as Jean Eugene Robert Houdin put it, “a magician is an actor playing the part of magician”.
+For me, a great magician must be prepared and perfectly organized before the performance.
+However, there is a flip side of the magic coin, things cannot go 100% as planned.
+We are human, or as Jean Eugene Robert Houdin put it, “a magician is an actor playing the part of a magician”.